devchait/devchait/README.md

 --->

 Projects:
+Roles and Responsibility:
+i.
+To research and architect the solution and decide over the frameworks to use ii.
+Draw low-level plans and class structure to assign the task to software engineers and senior software engineers iii.
+Mentor and train new Developers on the technology and assist in implementing the modules iv.
+Co-ordinate the solution across multiple team and decide over the optimal strategical plan of implementation
+v.
+Maintain the github repository, Eastablish github and code of conduct practices vi.
+Setting up custom CI/CD for machine learning and product development with github client, github and DVC for multiple products vii.
+Research and install the most suitable tools and ecosystem for faster and better development with minimal or low cost viii.
+Research project management using Github Project boards as per the customer story and targeted as multiple sprints as part of scrum meeting
 1. Multi-faceted Framework for Benchmarking Deep Learning Inference Solution:
   - What this framework comprise of :
   - Famework as deployable Video Analytic solution could server 25-30 real-time rtsp-stream with 30 fps as analytical stream-out solution